Afternoon BriefAI Search & Discovery

 Audit 2: Check whether your content is structured for AI extraction

-Getting into the right sub-query results doesn't guarantee citation.
-The content also has to be in a form the model can extract and attribute.
+Getting into the right sub-query results doesn't guarantee citation — the content also has to be in a form that Google's Gemini, Perplexity, or ChatGPT can extract and attribute.

 Pull your top 20 pages by organic traffic.
 For each one, run three to five queries that page should surface in AI answers.
 Log which ones get cited.
 For the ones that don't, check those three signals first.
 Stale metadata, broken JSON-LD, and heading structures that bury the content's main argument are the most common reasons well-ranked pages fail to be cited.